 Thorong‐La was within sight.
 Although I wanted to pick up my pace, I was stuck in slow motion, and I continued to edge closer, tears already building up between my eyes and sunglasses.
 I knew I’d made it.
 There were a couple of trekkers already at the top that cheered each individual that made it up.
 I dropped my pack and poles, sauntered up to the hundreds of iconic Tibetan prayer flags that I had dreamed about for months, and fell to my knees, tears now escaping my sunglasses and soaking my cold, burnt face.
 All my AMS symptoms were still there, but pure happiness, relief and elation wedged them in the back of my mind: nothing was going to take away from this moment, this achievement.
 I felt on top of the world.

-No one likes to think about it, but traveling in countries like Myanmar comes at a risk.
+No one likes to think about it, but trekking high altitudes in countries like Nepal comes at a risk.
 By covering yourself with the right travel insurance, you can enjoy the world without worries.

 I recommend World Nomads as my favorite travel insurance provider.